westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 # ls -l zbc-disk
 -rw-r--r-- 1 root root 10737418240 May 22 16:48 zbc-disk
 ```

-This file can now be initialized to be used with *libzbc* emulation mode.
+This file can now be initialized for use with *libzbc* emulation mode:

 ```plaintext
 # zbc_set_zones zbc-disk set_ps 10 256